 - Have Your HVAC Serviced Yearly – Wondering what the best way to ensure your heating (and cooling) bill is as low as it can go?
 Pay the small fee and have your HVAC serviced yearly.
 This way you know it's running to the best of its abilities… And who knows?
 The technician may have some added tips for you!

 Alright, there you have it!
 Dozens of tried and true ways to save money on your heating bill.
 Try them out and let us know how they work for you!

 What are your clever ways to save money on heating?
 Share them with us in the comments, so we can all save as much money as possible!

 Looking for more ways to get your budget in check?
 Turn up the heat on debt with our Budget Boot Camp!
 It's a super fun video program that teaches you about money in an easy-to-understand way.

 We're so sure that you'll love it that we even offer a 100% money-back guarantee if you complete the program and don't save at least how much you spent on it.
 Plus, use the code FCFBLOG for 10% off at checkout, just because!

-- We've also got some fantastic ways to save on your electric bill and water bill that you definitely don't want to miss out on!
+- Check out these fantastic ways to save on your electric bill and water bill!

-- Set your budget the easy way so that you're not having to guess what your monthly expenses are going to be!
+- Set your budget the easy way so you're not guessing what your monthly expenses will be!